-There will be three revisions of the Data Management Plan scheduled to be released in months 18, 22 and 48, as D7.4, D7.5 and D7.6 respectively.
-It is expected that the three versions will provide many updates on the current content included in this deliverable as all the project activities related to the CIRCUIT's data will be at much more advanced stages and the details surrounding their data will be better defined.
+There will be two revisions of the Data Management Plan scheduled to be released in months 36 and 48, as D7.5 and D7.6 respectively.
+It is expected that the two versions will provide more detailed updates on the current content included in this deliverable.